Filed under: Ohio,Sports | Tags: college football, mild irritation, nablopomo, team up north

 Our college friend Aaron Marshall, one of the Ohio State fans represented in the documentary, asked this: since when is passion and enthusiasm a bad thing?
 Why should it be hidden, as the Michigan folks seemed to suggest, behind some facade of elitism?
 Why shouldn’t I live and die with my team?

-One interesting thing about the timing of the documentary — was prepared during the 2006 season, after which Jim Tressel upped his record against Michigan to 5-1 (now, of course, 7-1).
+One interesting thing about the timing of the documentary — it was prepared during the 2006 season, at the end of which Jim Tressel upped his record against Michigan to 5-1 (now, of course, 7-1).
 I have to wonder if Michigan fans would find enthusiasm a little more tasteful if they had won more than one game since the start of the decade.

 If you’re in Columbus on Friday, it won’t be hard to spot me as I buy the brats, the beer and the Ohio State gear we need for Saturday’s game — I’ll be the one dressed head-to-toe in scarlet and gray.